TopGun666/TOEFL-Essays/README.md

 [2019-03-28](34.md)  34.
 Do you agree or disagree with the following statement?
 Playing sports makes people learn a lot about life.

 [2019-03-29](35.md)  35.
 Should people be open to new ideas  and willing to change their own ideas?

+[2019-03-30](36.md)  36.
+Do you agree or disagree with the following statement?
+One of the best way that parents can help their children prepare for future life is to encourage them to take a part-time job.